Kellytheengineer/Kellytheengineer/README.md

 - ⚡ Fun fact: I am also a podcaster and have interviewed many tech professionals

 ## 🛠️ Technical Skills
-My favorite languages are SQL, Python, and JavaScript 👆 'Click to expand' to see the full range of my technical knowledge
+My favorite languages are SQL, Python, and JavaScript.'Click to expand' to see the full range of my technical knowledge

 <details>
 <summary>Click to expand</summary>